Johan-Pedersen/callStack/README.md

 Nvim plugin for keeping track of tasks in a FIFO approach.

 "push" and "pop" tasks to the call stack as you get done with them.
+(Disclaimer: There are no push and pop methods, as it would be too restrictive )

 If you need to take some extra notes correlated to a task.
 Do so by making a corresponding header in **Thoughts.md** with \<nh\> and automatically jump to it.